muchangas/Alx_DjangoLearnLab/Introduction_to_Django/LibraryProject/bookshelf/update.md

 # Update Operation

-**Command:** Update the title of "1984" to "Nineteen Eighty-Four" and save the changes.
+**Command:** Update the "book.title" of "1984" to "Nineteen Eighty-Four" and save the changes.

 ## Python Command Used
 ```python